tula3and/tula3and.github.io/_posts/2020-09-13-github-favicon.md

 last_modified_at: 2020-09-13
 author_profile: true
 ---
-I want to change from just gray icon to my tula icon.
+I want to change from just a gray icon to my tula icon.
 While googling some tutorials, I found the word, "favicon".

 ## 1. What is a favicon?